NoahSchmitz/noahschmitz.github.io/_posts/2014-09-11-anti-rfid-diy-duck-tape-wallet-of-awesome.md

 At this point you can add as many card pockets as you want.
 I have a peice of clear plastic (packing tape folded over on itself can be used) for my ID, and two card holders (Debit, and Bus Pass in my case).
 Feel free to experiment here, if you carry a lot of different cards, you may want to put more.

 At the end of the day, you should have a stylish, functional, customized wallet.
+That cost you almost nothing but time (assuming you already had tape).

+When I get around to constructing my new one I will post pictures of the actual process.